quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 #### Semi-gradient Sarsa Introduction
 Background context: The first exploration of semi-gradient Sarsa with function approximation was by Rummery and Niranjan (1994).
-Linear semi-gradient Sarsa with \(\epsilon\)-greedy action selection does not converge in the usual sense but enters a bounded region near the best solution.
+Linear semi-gradient Sarsa with $\epsilon$-greedy action selection does not converge in the usual sense but enters a bounded region near the best solution.
 Precup and Perkins (2003) showed convergence under differentiable action selection settings.
 :p What was the initial exploration of Semi-gradient Sarsa with function approximation?
 ??x
 Rummery and Niranjan (1994) first explored semi-gradient Sarsa with function approximation.
-This method does not converge in the usual sense but enters a bounded region near the best solution when using \(\epsilon\)-greedy action selection. x??
+This method does not converge in the usual sense but enters a bounded region near the best solution when using $\epsilon$-greedy action selection. x??

 ---